lukemn/cemee/stasis/ReadMe.md

 Perform data normalization and estimate the **G**-matrix of the founders.

 **03b_Gamma_matrix_estimation_with_betas_FigB6**
-Perform estimation of the linear selection coefficients &beta; together with the $\gamma$-matrix from the fertility data.
+Perform estimation of the linear selection coefficients &beta; together with the &gamma;-matrix from the fertility data.
 Produce Figure B6.

 **03c_Gamma_matrix_estimation.R**
 Estimate the $\gamma$-matrix from the fertility data.
-Compute the null distribution of selection on the rotated trait $y_i$ using mvnpermute and the *A* matrices of the CeMEE lines.
+Compute the null distribution of selection on the rotated trait y<sub>i</sub>; using mvnpermute and the *A* matrices of the CeMEE lines.
 Produce Figures 7A and B7.

 **03d_Projection_canonical_axis.R**
-Perform the canonical analysis of the transition rates based on the $\gamma$-matrix.
+Perform the canonical analysis of the transition rates based on the &gamma;-matrix.

 **03e_Figure_7B.R**
 Produce Figure 7B from the canonical analysis.